The deliverables of the project include:

 One of the chief challenges with regards to organizing the primary data of the project is how to balance faithfulness to primary sources with the need to integrate data for analysis and to ask questions that go beyond individual sources or research teams, truly leveraging the collective output of research carried out at a European scale.

-To address this challenge, the SeaLit project is adopting semantic data technology.
-Primary documents such as logbooks and ship logs will first be digitized as-is, digitally capturing the knowledge therein in its original form.
+To address this challenge, the SeaLiT project is adopting semantic data technology.
+Primary documents such as ship logbooks and crew lists will first be digitized as-is, digitally capturing the knowledge therein in its original form.
 The data will then be mapped to a common RDF format taking advantage of the CIDOC CRM formal ontology for translating the individual data sources into a common expression.